shree998/Campus-Expert/submissions/ndneighbor/about.md

 ![Image of Angelo](https://avatars1.githubusercontent.com/u/15745278?v=4&u=7baed52cba394eeb0686e180bcf6baa9efbbb23c&s=400)

 Hello Everybody!
-I am Angelo Saraceno, unashmed lover of Haskell and burritos in that order.
+I am Angelo Saraceno, unashamed lover of Haskell and burritos in that order.
 My friends call me Neighbor!
 Based out of Miami, Florida I attend Florida International University.
 A former EE but then the hackathon bug bit me and now I am a CS major with a large hackathon family.
 I have been extremely greateful to be introduced to a welcoming community of techologists who love their craft and I feel it is nessisary for me to give back.
-So I have dedicated my final years at University to give them the same opportunities I have had.
+So I have dedicated my final years at university to give them the same opportunities I have had.

 I have been organizing for MangoHacks as it's co-director for its 2017 and 2018 editions.
-And I do cool things for FloridaHackers for Floatie and other initiatives.
+And I do cool things for Florida Hackers for Floatie and other initiatives.
 I find that tech events are best way to get people hyped up about tech and the best way it scales is by having people meet other passionate people.

 ## Interests